An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Analytic assumptions

 We are looking for a measure $\mumin$ which minimises $\Emu$ subject to the normalisation condition

 and the upper and lower constraints

 We refer to $\mumin$ as the \emph{equilibrium measure}.
-The constraints are due to the fact that all zeroes of $\pi_{N,k}$ are contained in the interval $\left[x_{N,0},x_{N,N-1}\right]$ and a closed interval $\left[x_{N,n},x_{N,n+1}\right]$ between two consecutive nodes contains at most one zero of $\pi_{N,k}.$ Note that minimising $\Emu$ simply subject to the normalisation condition \eqref{normalisation} is formally like seeking a critical point of
+The constraints are due to the fact that all zeroes of $\pi_{2N,2k}$ are contained in the interval $\left[x_{2N,0},x_{2N,N-1}\right]$ and a closed interval $\left[x_{2N,n},x_{2N,n+1}\right]$ between two consecutive nodes contains at most one zero of $\pi_{2N,2k}.$ Note that minimising $\Emu$ simply subject to the normalisation condition \eqref{normalisation} is formally like seeking a critical point of

 with a Lagrange multiplier $l_c:=l_c[V]$.
 When $\mu=\mumin,$ $l_c$ is a real constant. $\mumin$ is known to be unique and it has a piecewise analytic density $\dmut.$ Points of non-analyticity are finite in number and do not occur in points where the upper and lower constraints $\dmut>0$ and $\dmut<1/c$ hold strictly and simultaneously.
+Under our symmetry assumptions we additionally state for later reference the following easy \begin{lemma} $\mumin$ is invariant under the transformation $x\mapsto -x.$ \end{lemma} \begin{proof} The symmetry of the weight $\wq$ implies the symmetry of $V_{2N}$ and $V$ (cf. equations \eqref{theweightfunction} and \eqref{potentialfunction}).
+Hence the external field $\varphi(x)$ defined in \eqref{phi} is even.
+It follows that the functional $\Emu$ in \eqref{quadraticfunctional} is invariant under the transformation $\mu(x) \mapsto \mu(-x).$ By uniqueness the symmetry of $\mumin$ follows. \end{proof}